 The Company has a process in place to periodically review and monitor Related partyTransactions.

 All the related party transactions were in the ordinary course of business and at arm'slength.
 The Audit Committee has approved the related party transactions for the FY 2019-20and estimated related party transactions for FY 2020-21.

 There were no materially significant related party transactions that may have conflictwith the interest of the Company.

-Other than as stated elsewhere in this report there are no material changes andcommitments affecting the financial position ofthe Company between the end of the currentfinancial year and the date of this report.
+There are no other material changes and commitments affecting the financial position ofthe Company between the end of the financial year and the date of this report.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:

 Information as required to be given under Section 134(3) (m) read with Rule 8(3) of theCompanies (Accounts) Rules 2014 is provided in Annexure 'A' forming part of this BoardReport.

 The Risk Management Committee was reconstituted during the year and comprises of Mr.Adil Zainulbhai Mr. Sanjeev Aga and Mr. Subramanian Sarma Directors of the Company.
 Mr.Adil Zainulbhai is the Chairman of the Committee.